-Mini Caprese Skewers are my idea of the perfect summer appetizer.
+Mini Caprese Salad Skewers are the perfect summer appetizer.
 These little caprese salad kebabs are delicious, festive finger food that’s fun to eat and fun to make as well!

 I love this dish so much and I’m really excited to share it with you.
 It’s easy to assemble and such a great appetizer for summer when basil and cherry tomatoes are in season and at their best.
 Mini is the theme here: small skewers, mini mozzarella balls, tiny tomatoes.
 Packed with fresh and flavorful ingredients, each skewer is a scrumptious micro mini caprese salad on a stick.
 Finger food at its best!